1984 Norwegian Football Cup

+the replay of the Norwegian Football Cup final of 1984.

 The 1984 Norwegian Football Cup was the 79th edition of the Norwegian annual knockout football tournament.
 The Cup was won by Fredrikstad after beating Viking in the cup final.
 It took a replay to decide the winner.
 This was Fredrikstad's tenth Norwegian Cup title.
 They had to wait 22 years for their eleventh title, in 2006.